antsrouteantsrouteantsrouteantsroute

 According to a study carried out by Havas for Paris Retail Week, almost 9 out of 10 consumers want faster delivery from e-tailers.
 The speed of delivery, which has become as important criterion of choice as promotions and low prices, will even “structure the commerce of tomorrow” according to this study.

 In response, transport professionals are expected to meet these new requirements, but are unable to pass on all the additional costs associated with this ultra-rapidity.
-In order to successfully meet these increasingly tight deadlines, the trend is therefore more than ever towards optimising each part of the logistics chain:
+In order to successfully meet these increasingly tight deadlines, the trend is therefore more than ever towards optimising each part of the supply chain:

 • Flexible management of storage and warehousing areas.